MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Test the operation

 Having defined the Q# operation in a `.qs` file, you now need to call that operation and observe any returned classical data.
 For now, the operation doesn't return any value (recall that the operation previously defined returns `Unit`).
-This will be addressed later when you modify the operation to return an array of measurement results (`Result[]`).
+Later, you will modify the operation to return an array of measurement results (`Result[]`).

 While the Q# program is ubiquitous across the environments used to call it, the manner of doing so varies.
 As such, follow the instructions in the tab corresponding to your setup: working from the Q# application, or using a host program in Python or C#.